My Experience by: DeAnne Pacheco, TeleHear Clinical Director

 We want to extend a special thank you to Kaitlyn, her mother Christina, those who submitted submission’s on Kaitlyn’s behalf, her entire family who accompanied Kaitlyn to the appointment and our local staff in Rome, GA, Charles and Sharon Scoggins.
 Together, we all made an impact and a different in one little girls life.

-Kaitlyn Newland with our hearing healthcare provider Charles Scoggins and office manager Sharon Scoggins in Rome, GA
+Kaitlyn Newland with our hearing care provider Charles Scoggins and office manager Sharon Scoggins in Rome, GA

 Katilyn’s first visit